Atlas Trust

 Trust Allocation

-Every verified participant gets 100 trust allocations per governance cycle.
-You distribute them across people and topics — each allocation pairs a target identity with a topic string and a numeric score.
+Every verified participant holds 100 trust allocations — a continuous budget you distribute across people and topics.
+Each allocation pairs a target identity with a topic string and a numeric score.
+Re-allocating publishes a new envelope that supersedes the previous version once it matures.

 {